2016 WIND BAND CONDUCTING AND MUSIC EDUCATION SYMPOSIUM

 Green Music Center at Sonoma State University

-The Sonoma State University Department of Music announces the second annual Summer Band Conducting and Music Education Symposium June 23-27, 2014 at the Green Music Center on the beautiful campus of Sonoma State University.
+The Sonoma State University Department of Music announces the third annual Summer Band Conducting and Music Education Symposium June 15-19, 2015 at the Green Music Center on the beautiful campus of Sonoma State University.

 Join us to further develop your skills in the art of conducting and music education pedagogy.